clitetailor/react-epic/docs/LiftBehindTheScene.md

 The fact that we have discussed and use `lift` operator so frequent that we haven't have chance to take a look back and breakdown on what `lift` operator really is.
 So here is how we start:

-My first ideal of the `lift` function is simple, is to create a function generator for lifting pure logic functions into RxJS.
+My first ideal of the `lift` function is simple, is to create a function for lifting the pure logic functions into RxJS.
 So i come up with two functions without actually knowing clearly how it works:

 ```jsx
 function lift(func) {